Foundation trainee pharmacist: employment contracts

 This page contains information about employment contracts for foundation trainee pharmacists.
 It includes information on what to look for in a contract and where to seek advice.

 Information on what to consider if you need to make changes to your foundation training placement.
-Includes information on progress reports, banking training, switching placements and the training grant.
+Includes information on progress reports, and changing your designated supervisor.

 More often than not, foundation trainees complete their training year without needing to make any changes to their placement.
 However, on occasion, a trainee may need to change designated supervisors or switch to a new training site.
 This page contains information about how to manage changes.

-If you began your training prior to the 2025/26 training year but have not completed or do not expect to complete your training by the end of the 2024/25 training year you should contact the GPhC as soon as possible so that they can confirm what training you have completed.
-You should also contact your NHS Statutory Education Body to discuss the available training options.
+If you began your training prior to the 2025/26 training year but have not completed your training by the end of the 2024/25 training year you should contact the GPhC as soon as possible so that they can confirm what training you have completed.
+You should also contact your local NHS Statutory Education Body to discuss the available training options.
+You can find your local SEB here.

 There can be several reasons for a change in designated supervisor, examples include a designated supervisor taking maternity or long-term sick leave or switching to another branch, or personal or professional differences could develop between a trainee and designated supervisor.

 If a designated supervisor leaves trainees should check with their employer to see how long it will take them to get a new designated supervisor.
-Trainees who were allocated a placement via Oriel should contact their NHS Statutory Education Body for further guidance.
+Trainees should contact the NHS Statutory Education Body for further guidance.

 Prior to leaving a placement, trainees should check their notice requirements carefully.
 Minimum notice requirements are set out in law (statutory notice), however, employers can set out a longer notice period in the employment contract (contractual notice).